 The testimony took most of the day, and then we retired to our chambers.
 Hunt County Courthouse is not a new facility (1929).

-The jury chambers were musty, but reasonably well lit, due to the several large windows in the room.
+The jury chambers were musty but reasonably well lit, due to the several large windows in the room.
 We were on the third floor of the courthouse and could see ‘freedom’ on the streets below.
 We seated ourselves around a wonderful solid oak conference table witch reminded me of the dining room table my father had in his Victorian Era ‘Marcom Manor’.
 All that was missing was the fireplace and the crystal balls and the pewter figurines of demons and witches and dragons.

 On the walls were old paintings of Texas pastoral country scenes, one requisite Texan Ranger on horseback with a Walker-Colt six-shooter in hand, and one poster showing “Justice is Blind” frayed at the edges and stuck to the wall with yellowed scotch tape, probably added some years after the paintings as an after thoughtful motivation, or reminder, or inspiration.
 Who knows?

-First order of business was to pick a foreperson.
+First order of business was to select a foreperson.
 To my dismay I was elected through no fault of my own.
 I was trying to fly under the radar, and apparently had failed miserably.
 And after all that stealth training with the SEALs too!
 Shit.

 We began the laborious debate on the testimony and evidence.
 Personally from the get go, I was leaning toward a guilty verdict, but not ‘beyond a reasonable doubt’ at this initial point.
 As I recall, our first ‘secret’ ballot, which I called for right off the bat, just to see where we were, reflected an equally divided jury.
 Clearly we had some work to do if we were to come to a unanimous decision.
 We spent what little was left of the rest of the afternoon kicking the testimony around and getting to know each other.

 Seated just to my left was a white man, about my age sporting a crew cut and an out-spoken demeanor.
 By his words, it became immediately clear he had an education and was also of the mind no gray area existed here.
 The guy was guilty.
 “And what he needed was to find Jesus Christ.”
-Groan inside my mind.

 There was an elderly gentleman at the opposite end of the conference table who had a mild-mannered air, quite soft-spoken.
 He could go either way.